It’s been a great summer of training.

 But you couldn’t be more wrong.

-I’ve had a few experiences in the past with higher level wrestlers not being superstars in the weight room, and this summer reaffirmed that.
+I’ve had a few experiences in the past with higher level wrestlers not being superstars in the weight room, and this summer was no different.

-Although I had to make some adjustments to a few of the wrestlers’ lifting technique as well as exercise changes based on what strengths/weaknesses I was seeing, I was most surprised by the lack of core strength in quite a few of them.
+I had to make the usual technique adjustments as well as make changes to exercise based on what strengths/weaknesses I was seeing.
+However, I was most surprised by the lack of core strength in quite a few of them.

-So, today I’d like to cover the basic Decline Situp and Back Extension progression which I implemented with quite a few of the wrestlers, including an All-American, to help improve their overall core strength.
+So, today I’d like to cover the basic Decline Situp and Back Extension progression.
+This summer I implemented it with quite a few of the wrestlers, including an All-American, to help improve their overall core strength.

 Decline Situp Progression

-In the case of the Decline Situp, I had a few wrestlers who had to take “3 steps back to take 1 step forward” in order to retrain their core.
+In the case of the Decline Situp, I had a few wrestlers who had to take “1 step back to take 2 steps forward” in order to retrain their core.

-For instance, a couple experienced a lot of back pain when performing this exercise, especially when they put their hands behind their head or when weight was added.
+For instance, a couple guys experienced a lot of back pain when performing this exercise.
+And when they put their hands behind their head or when weight was added, the pain became worse.

-Additionally, the All-American couldn’t feel in his abs working once he got to a certain height.
+Additionally, the All-American couldn’t feel his abs working once he got to a certain height.

-In both cases, or in whatever case you may be experiencing, the lesson to follow is simply to lower the level of difficulty until mastery is achieved.
+In both cases, or in whatever case you may be experiencing, the general rule to follow is to make the exercise easier until mastery is achieved.
+In this case, you would adjust the machine to have a more gradual angle.

-In the case of these guys, I had to adjust the decline to its lowest setting and have them perform the exercise with their arms across their chest.
+In this case, I had to adjust the decline to its lowest setting and have them perform the exercise with their arms across their chest.

 The focus at this stage, and for every stage for that matter, is on controlled execution, ab activation, and no low back discomfort.